EHS Manufacturing Program

 The application cycle for current gr.
 8 Peel District School Board Students is between Nov.
 5, 2018 and Nov.
 21, 2018 at 3pm.

 The application cycle for gr.8 non Peel District School Board Students is between Nov.
 22, 2018 and Dec.
 19, 2018 @ 3pm.

 Acceptance offers go out on Feb.
 11, 2019.

-Starting September 2016, grade 9 students at Rick Hansen will have the opportunity to participate in unique learning experiences as part of their grade 9 and 10 program at high school.
-Students can focus on an area of interest as they build self-confidence, learn essential skills, and develop a sense of belonging in school and in the community.
+Since September 2016, grade 9 students at Rick Hansen have had the opportunity to participate in unique learning experiences as part of their grade 9 and 10 program at high school.
+Students focus on an area of interest as they build self-confidence, learn essential skills, and develop a sense of belonging in school and in the community.